US-UK Tax

 FBAR and FATCA Explained for UK-Based Americans

-A plain-English guide to FBAR (FinCEN Form 114) and FATCA (Form 8938) for US persons in the UK: thresholds, deadlines, penalties, the difference, and how to catch up.
+FBAR and FATCA explained for Americans in the UK: filing thresholds, deadlines, penalties, key differences and how to catch up safely if you are behind.

 8 min read · Reviewed June 2026